-Photo by Reuben Stanton.
+Photo by Matt Watts

 I recently took a trip to Brussels and met a Japanese holiday maker in the hostel I was staying in.
 At 4:00AM that morning, when I heard Sayaka – my new Japanese friend – quietly answer her phone and creep from her bed to the downstairs computer room, I was naturally interested in what she was up to.
 A mole, keeping tabs on guests for the hostel owners?
 A weirdo, relaying late-night messages about Brussels to her parents because she didn't feel comfortable using the internet in daylight?

 No, turns out it was the only holiday she had taken that year and the early morning computer visit was to finish off some "urgent" work for her boss, which is a pretty sucky way to spend your holiday.
 Then again, it's still better than the 16-hour days at the office that awaited her at home.

 Sayaka's situation isn't uncommon; a huge amount of the population in Japan's largest cities have a destructive relationship with work, literally – with many grinding themselves away to an early grave.
 The social phenomenon has its own word: karoshi, and it isn't death from digit-crippling labour in a sweatshop or accidents on a building site, it's suits in corporate buildings dying from strokes, heart attacks or committing suicide after being worked to their limit.